The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Galápagos Islands: Allie Almario of Premier Tours.

 Don’t-miss port

 Puerto Ayora.
-On the only inhabited island on most itineraries (Santa Cruz), the Galapagos’ largest village is a practical pit stop.
-You can pick up supplies, get cash out of an ATM or check emails or make phone calls.
-There are hotels, a medical clinic, handicraft shops, restaurants, grocery stores, banks, and the Charles Darwin Research Station.
+On the only inhabited island on most itineraries (Santa Cruz), the Galápagos’ largest village is a practical pit stop.
+You can pick up supplies, get cash out of an ATM, check emails, or make phone calls.
+Here you’ll also find hotels, a medical clinic, handicraft shops, restaurants, grocery stores, banks, and the Charles Darwin Research Station.

 Best shore excursions